Join PegaSys in revolutionizing blockchain with Open-Source Ethereum.

 This reference describes the syntax of the EthSigner Command Line Interface (CLI) options.
 EthSigner signs transaction with a key stored in an encrypted file or an external vault (for example, Hashicorp)

 The work of the R&D team spans all layers of the tech stack for Ethereum blockchain.
-Our work covers both public chain and enterprise, including:
+Our work covers both public and private chains, including:

 - Cryptography and